BertvanderWerf/hormesis/README.md

 # hormesis
-R package to fit hormesis
+R package to fit hormesis with a summation of Hills formula